003random/loki/README.md

 Loki is a modern and advanced pentesting and bug bounty framework written in Go!
 Because it uses Go it is super fast, stable and modular.

+Loki performs tasks such as portscanning, directory scanning, fetching DNS data and fetching response headers.

+As a pentester, Loki is all you need.